devjanaprime/chi_serverSideInventory/readme.md

 Base Mode:
 ==

-In this project we'll create an app that tracks an inventory on the server.
-Also, we'll use Express routing through custom modules.

 The project will allow users to view items in the inventory, add items to the inventory, and search for items by name.
 Inventory items will be objects that are held in a server side array.

 Create an "index.js" module that exports a router for the index.html GET